-An appeal is a way of telling your Local Authority or the Housing Executive (Northern Ireland) that you think a decision is wrong.
+An appeal is a way of telling the benefit office that you think a decision is wrong.

-When you appeal a decision, it will be looked at by an independent tribunal, which is completely separate from your Local Authority or the Housing Executive (Northern Ireland).
+When you appeal a decision, it will be looked at by an independent tribunal which is completely separate from the benefit office.

 You must make your appeal in writing.

-If you don't include all these details your appeal may have to be returned to you.
+If you don't include all these details, your appeal form may have to be returned to you.

 You have one calendar month from the date of the decision.
 The date will be shown at the top of your decision letter.